 Golden Retriever Appearance

 They are strong and bred to be hard working and very loyal to their owners.

 With a fairly high maintenance coat, made up of long wavy fur with a dense water resistant under coat.

 The texture of the fur can range from very wavy to almost flat, and shaded from lightest cream to dark gold.

 Working bred Golden Retrievers tend to be of the darker variety, verging on reddish shades at their darkest.

 Your Golden Retriever puppy will grow into a large adult dog.

 And those from show lines at the heavier end, with a considerable amount of crossover in the middle.

 Females will also be lighter than males in general.

 Their eyes are notable for being dark brown and rimmed with a dark ‘eye liner’ marking.

-They have balanced bodies, with a straight back and legs in proportion to their backs.
+Pure bred Goldens have balanced bodies, with a straight back and legs in proportion to their backs.

 With this traditionally wolf-like physical shape your Golden Retriever puppy should grow into a fit and active dog.

-Although you may have to spend some time getting the mud out of their fur after a muddy day’s exercise.
+Although you may have to spend some time getting the mud out of their fur after a muddy day’s exercise!

 Golden Retriever Temperament

 They are cheerful, biddable, intelligent and devoted companions.

 Not only adoring to their families, but generally very happy to greet friends and strangers into the house with open arms.

-They are definitely not natures guard dogs.
+They are definitely not nature’s guard dogs.

 Socialising your puppy is still important to keep him feeling confident when meeting new people and going to new places.

 When you meet your puppy’s mother, make sure that she seems entirely relaxed in your presence.

-They are normally good with children, however younger Goldies may accidentally knock them by bouncing up, or as a result of their enthusiastically wagging tail.
+However younger Goldies may accidentally knock them by bouncing up, or as a result of their enthusiastically wagging tail.

 It is sensible to keep any large dog supervised when little children are around due to the unpredictable nature of their interactions.

-Having a good dog crate and an area of the house where the dog can retreat to when necessary will help them to keep a healthy relationship.
+Have a good dog crate and an area of the house where the dog can retreat to when necessary.

 The Golden Retriever’s inclination to please and responsiveness to food motivations means he is an excellent working and living companion.

 And excel when trained using modern positive reinforcement methodologies due to their eagerness to please and love of treats!

 Golden Retriever Training

-This applies when on and off the lead in order to make sure your time spent together outdoors is fun rather than stressful.
+This applies when on and off the leash, in order to make sure your time spent together outdoors is fun rather than stressful.

 Teaching your puppy to walk to heel will make life with your friendly Golden Retriever much more fun.